spidermachine/django-push-notifications/README.rst

 .. image:: https://api.travis-ci.org/jleclanche/django-push-notifications.png
 	:target: https://travis-ci.org/jleclanche/django-push-notifications

 A minimal Django app that implements Device models that can send messages through APNS and GCM.
+This branch support one key responsible to one country, just for APNS.

 The app implements two models: GCMDevice and APNSDevice.
 Those models share the same attributes:
  - name (optional): A name for the device.